Rosewood1985/ai-sports-edge/docs/ai-sports-news-implementation.md

 The AI Sports News feature relies on two main external APIs:

-1. **Sports News API**
+1. **The Sports DB API**
-   - Provides raw news data
+   - Provides raw sports news data
-   - Typically charged per request or with monthly quotas
+   - Completely free with no API key required
+   - No rate limits specified, but reasonable usage recommended
-   - Estimated cost: $50-100/month depending on usage
+   - Estimated cost: $0/month

 2. **OpenAI API**
    - Used for generating summaries